ktorio/ktor-documentation/topics/type-safe-routing.md

 ### Resource URL {id="resource_url"}

-The example below shows how to define the `Articles` class that specifies a resource responding on the `/articles` URL.
+The example below shows how to define the `Articles` class that specifies a resource responding on the `/articles` path.

 ```kotlin
 import io.ktor.resources.*